AyaMidani/flexliving-reviews-dashboard/README.md

 ⭐ FlexLiving Reviews Dashboard

-A full-stack dashboard for managing, filtering, approving, and displaying guest reviews for FlexLiving properties.
+A full-stack system for managing, filtering, approving, and displaying guest reviews for FlexLiving properties.
-The project includes a React frontend and a Node.js/Express backend that stores approved review IDs and normalizes review data.
+Includes a React + Vite frontend and a Node.js/Express backend with persistent storage for approved reviews.

 ✨ Features
-🖥️ Dashboard (Admin Side)
+🖥️ Admin Dashboard

-View all guest reviews
+View all imported guest reviews

-Filter by:
+Filter reviews by:

 Listing name